marcelocarmona/marcelocarmona/data/authors/default.md

 github: 'https://github.com/marcelocarmona'
 ---

-Hello there, I'm Marcelo Carmona, a passionate full-stack web developer currently residing in the beautiful city of San Francisco.
+Hello there, I'm Marcelo Carmona, a passionate full-stack web developer currently residing in the city of San Francisco.
 With several years of experience under my belt, I take pride in creating web solutions that help people solve real-world problems.

 As someone who values knowledge sharing, I enjoy discussing programming concepts with others.
 Currently, I work as a Tech Lead.